rmsk2/rustpwman/README.md

 Using this entry allows to select a new password which is used to encrypt the data file.
 After a new password has been selected the data file is saved automatically.
 The new password is also used in subsequent save operations.
 If `rustpwman` is compiled with the `pwmanclient` feature then the password cache is also automatically cleared, as the cached password is now incorrect.
+You can only change the password if you know the current password.
+So you have to enter the old password in addition to the new password.

 ### Cache password